Patechoc/GCP_memo/labs/lab_Cloud_Storage.md

 ### Create an IAM Service Account

-1. In the GCP Console, on the Navigation menu ( 7a91d354499ac9f1.png), click IAM & admin > Service accounts.
+1. In the GCP Console, on the Navigation menu, click IAM & admin > Service accounts.
 2. Click Create service account.
 3. On Service account details page, specify the Service account name as cross-project-storage.
 4. Click Create.